-These are a fabulous way of adding another layer to your photo, and help to break it up, so you aren’t looking a plain background.
-I also use a tray when I don’t want to get my background dirty, so there’s another good reason to invest in a good dish.
-I get all of mine from Ikea, but places like H&M Home and TK Maxx are good too.
+These are a fabulous way of adding another layer to your photo, and help to break it up.
+I also use a tray when I don’t want to get my background dirty, so there’s another good reason to invest.
+I get mine from Ikea, but places like H&M Home and TK Maxx are good too.

-I love a good bit of ribbon, I got mine from Hobby-craft for £1, and it’s lasting me ages.
+I love including ribbon, I got mine from Hobby-craft for £1, and it’s lasting me ages.
 If an area looks blank I twist the ribbon and add it in.

 Fake Flowers and Plants

 Of course real flowers are beautiful to look at, but that is an expensive habit to keep up.
 If you invest in some fake flowers then you’re good to go and you shouldn’t need to repurchase, plus they also look pretty in your room.
 Places like The Range, Ikea and Etsy are good places to look.

 These are another great way of breaking up the colour and adding an extra layer to your photos.
 The Lauren Conrad books were massive at one point, and you can get really affordable notebooks with pretty covers.

 A Few More Ideas:

 Letter Light Box